 Baobab Clothing Update | Shark Tank Season 11

 The perfect polo shirt is difficult to find, but Brandon Davenport and Marcellus Alexander seem to have found an answer.
-Baobab combines a proprietary treatment process with quality materials to create stain and fade-proof polos.
-Unfortunately, their initial ask of $150,000 for 10% equity in Baobab Clothing wasn’t met by the sharks.
-Find out where they are now with our Baobab update.
+Their clothing company combines a proprietary treatment process, with quality materials, to create stain and fade-proof polos.
+Will their company get a deal on Shark Tank Season 11?
+Find out in our Baobab update!

 Shark Tank Baobab Update